 The Mt.
 Healthy Fire Department will still be staffed around the clock, but will no longer be allowing visitors to the fire department.
 They are also temporarily suspending educational ride alongs and asking that family members do not ride in the ambulance with their loved ones while they’re being transported to the hospital.
 In addition, they have increased the frequency of deep cleaning of the fire department vehicles and facilities.
 More information is available on the Mt.
 Healthy Fire Department Facebook page HERE.

-City Hall will reopen to the public on June 1st, 2020.
+City Hall is open to the public.
 Social distancing and wearing masks is strongly encouraged if residents enter the building.
 If you have business with the city that can be conducted over the phone or through email, we encourage you to do so, but if you absolutely must come see us at City Hall, we want to help you as quickly and efficiently as possible so that the office does not become crowded.